 |System Center Operations Manager management group||Yes||Heartbeat events are collected from agents that report to the management group every 60 seconds and are then forwarded to Azure Monitor.
 A direct connection from Operations Manager agents to Azure Monitor isn't required.
 Heartbeat event data is forwarded from the management group to the Log Analytics workspace.|

 When you add the solution to your Log Analytics workspace, the Agent Health tile is added to your dashboard.
 This tile shows the total number of agents and the number of unresponsive agents in the last 24 hours.

 Select the Agent Health tile to open the Agent Health dashboard.
 The dashboard includes the columns in the following table.
 Each column lists the top 10 events by count that match that column's criteria for the specified time range.
-You can run a log search that provides the entire list by selecting See all beneath each column, or by selecting the column heading.
+You can run a log search that provides the entire list.
+Select See all beneath each column or select the column heading.

 |Agent count over time||A trend of your agent count over a period of seven days for both Linux and Windows agents|

 |Count of unresponsive agents||A list of agents that haven't sent a heartbeat in the past 24 hours|

 |Distribution by OS type||A partition of how many Windows and Linux agents you have in your environment|